godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 Next, we calculate how far the player will go forwards/backwards and right/left by multiplying the VR camera's directional vectors by the combined trackpad/joystick vector.

-We then remove movement on the Y axis so the player cannot fly/fall simply by moving using the trackpad/joystick.
+We then remove movement on the Y axis so the player cannot fly/fall by moving using the trackpad/joystick.

 And finally, we move the player if there is any movement forwards/backwards or right/left.
 If we are moving the player, we set ``directional_movement`` accordingly.